zonemaster/zonemaster-backend/docs/Configuration.md

 ### user

+**Deprecated.** Use MYSQL.user or POSTGRESQL.user instead.

 The name of the user with sufficient permission to access the database.

 Ignored by the SQLite database engine.

-The MySQL.user and PostgreSQL.user properties take precedense over this.
+The MYSQL.user and POSTGRESQL.user properties take precedense over this.

 ### password

+**Deprecated.** Use MYSQL.password or POSTGRESQL.password instead.

 The password of the configured user.

 Ignored by the SQLite database engine.

-The MySQL.password and PostgreSQL.password properties take precedense over this.
+The MYSQL.password and POSTGRESQL.password properties take precedense over this.

 ### database_host

+**Deprecated.** Use MYSQL.host or POSTGRESQL.host instead.

 The host name of the machine on which the engine is running.

 Ignored by the SQLite database engine.

-The MySQL.host and PostgreSQL.host properties take precedense over this.
+The MYSQL.host and POSTGRESQL.host properties take precedense over this.

 ### database_name

+**Deprecated.** Use MYSQL.database, POSTGRESQL.database or SQLite.file instead.

 The name of the database to use, except for SQLite database engine where it holds the full path to the SQLite database file.

-The MySQL.database, PostgreSQL.database, SQLite.file properties take precedense
+The MYSQL.database, POSTGRESQL.database, SQLite.file properties take precedense
 over this.

 ### polling_interval